5 brilliant fuel-efficient diesel cars to buy in 2025

 Two things have helped diesel cars clean up their act: particulate filters (known as DPFs) and diesel exhaust fluid.

-A DPF collects the soot that’s produced by burning diesel and stops the vast majority of it being emitted from the tailpipe.
+A DPF collects the soot that’s produced by burning diesel and stops most of it being emitted from the tailpipe.

-This collected soot is periodically burnt off at very high temperatures.
+This collected soot is periodically burnt off at very high temperatures, which is less damaging to the environment.

 Diesel exhaust fluid – also known as AdBlue – is used to reduce a diesel car’s nitrogen oxide (NOx) emissions.